Frequently Asked Questions (FAQ)

 What is therapy like?

-Every therapist and every setting is different, but therapy with me (Owen) usually starts with “How’s it going?” and goes from there.
-I will defer to you to decide what feels important to discuss, but I won’t leave you hanging if you’re not really sure on any given day.
+Every therapist and every setting is different, but therapy with me usually starts with “How’s it going?” and goes from there.
+I will defer to you to decide what feels important to discuss, but I won’t leave you hanging if you’re not really sure on a given day.
 It’s a gentle process where we get to explore, work on making your life what you want it to be, or process things.
-We have 50-55 minutes and it’s my job to keep time.
+We have 50-55 minutes, and it’s my job to keep time.

 How long does therapy last?

 It’s different for every person and every therapeutic relationship.
-Since I’m working with mostly neurodivergent adults, it tends to last a bit longer due to trauma experienced growing up in a misfitted world.
 Sometimes progress is seen in 6 months and therapy can end.
 Sometimes I work with people for years.
-I will always defer to you and what your needs continue to be.
+We will collaborate to determine what’s right.

 Why is autism/ADHD specific therapy important to get?